Home/Blog/BMR vs TDEE — What Each Number Means

 • Cognitive function and mood regulation

-Why TDEE Matters for Weight Management
+Why TDEE Matters

 For weight loss, maintenance, or gain, TDEE is the relevant target because it reflects your actual calorie expenditure.